Step 5 - Sort indexes¶

 - While transformation occurs

-: The symbols indicated by these indexes disappear during the animation.
+run_fade: The symbols indicated by these indexes disappear during the animation.

 - POS_FORMULAS CONFIG